GustavoLR548/matrix_cpp/README.md

 ![escudo2](https://img.shields.io/badge/license-MIT-green) ![escudo](https://img.shields.io/badge/build-passing-brightgreen)

 The ideia to create this project arised when I started to work with my implementation of graphs in C++.
 When working with graphs, the most know options to store information about graphs are: Matrix and Lists.
 So..
-I decided to implement my own method do make a flexible Matrix in C++, while also making the basic operations very cheap.
+I decided to implement my own method to make a flexible Matrix in C++, while also making the basic operations very cheap.

 Here is a list of the current operations that are available: